 When it's very hot and dry, your fruit trees will need more water.
 Just as we get thirsty in the heat, so do fruit trees.
 The Australian heat can be scorching and it can affect your trees.
-Many people ask us when and how much more to water their tree in extreme heat conditions- after all, water is precious!
+Many people ask us when and how much more to water their tree in extreme heat conditions- after all, water is precious, especially at the moment!

 We recommend watering your fruit tree in the evening, which allows the root system to absorb moisture overnight.
 If you'd prefer to water in the mornings, try to water very early in the morning.